nickmatsnev/ddd/posts/changelog-(v2.7.3)/index.md

 - Now I use Highlight.js and Atom One Dark theme to highlight the code.
 - CSS was written from scratch.
-- Logo had a little change.
+- The logo had a little change.
-- A number of different colors used was reduced.
+- The number of different colors used was reduced.
 - Body width was increased up to 1000px.
 - Search icon was replaced.
 - New links colors.